Transforming Toddlers into Preschoolers

-Our High Scope curriculum is play based and developmentally appropriate.
-Our learning centers provide varied experiences prompted by the environment.
+Our curriculum is play based and developmentally appropriate.
+We use monthly themes to guide our activities and create opportunities for authentic natural learning to take place.
+Our learning centers provide varied experiences prompted by the environment in areas such as early literacy, early STEM skills, process art, music, gross and fine motor skills, and sensory integration.
 We incorporate American Sign Language into our communication with children to build a language bridge to speech.

-Our goal is to give your child the tools needed to successfully transition to preschool at 3 years old.
+Our goal is to give your child the tools needed to successfully transition to preschool between 3 and 4 years old.
 We focus on social and emotional development above all else.
-We believe that it is essential that toddlers learn how to express emotions in a healthy way and that emotional skills are the most important part of toddler development.
+We believe that it is essential that toddlers learn how to express emotions in a healthy way and that social and emotional skills are the most important part of toddler development.

 How to join the Curious Caterpillar community:

 We’ve provided basic information about our philosophies and offerings on our website to help you decide if our program might be right for your family.
 Please feel free to email our director and head teacher Erin Rhyne if you have questions or concerns you would like to discuss! email@example.com